Yes, but this is probably due to a simple reason… less joint stress!

 Otherwise, multi-jointers are not anchored, failing to change length much so not exerting significant tension for optimal growth.
 You need either pure movement or countercurrency.

-Research stating that compound exercises are equal in hypertrophy to programs with isolation movements don’t appear as rigorous, long-lasting, or focused on specific muscles versus a study like this one showing more elbow flexor hypertrophy.
+Research stating that compound exercises are equal in hypertrophy to programs with isolation movements don’t appear as rigorous, long-lasting, or focused on specific muscles like this showing more elbow flexor hypertrophy.
 This isn’t surprising though…

 Multi-Joint Exercises for Single-Joint Muscles?